Four-force (4-force) is a four-vector, considered as

 through their components, that is, the corresponding 3-vectors of the field

-strengths.
-Then the time component of the 4-force density with covariant index
+component of 4-force density with covariant index is:

-where is the gravitational
+where is gravitational

-field strength, is the electromagnetic field
+is electromagnetic field

-strength, is the pressure field strength.
+is pressure field strength.

 The spatial component of covariant

-4-force is the 3-vector , i.e. 4-force is as
+4-force is 3-vector , i.e. 4-force is

 wherein the 3-force density is:

-where is the gravitational
+where is gravitational

-torsion field, is the magnetic field, is the solenoidal vector of pressure field.
+is solenoidal vector of pressure field.

-be written in terms of the components of the acceleration tensor and covariant
+Expression for covariant density of 4-force can be written in terms of the components

-4-acceleration.
+of acceleration tensor and covariant 4-acceleration.
 Similarly to (3) we have:

-where is the acceleration field
+where is acceleration field

-strength, is the acceleration solenoidal
+is acceleration solenoidal

 vector.

-Using the expression for the
+Using expression for the 4-potential of

 Here